eduardocoelholima/605r01/src/Fibonacci.md

+##Learning objectives:
+- show the calculation of fibonnaci numbers, step by step

 In homework 1.2, one of the ways to solve involves the use of recursion.
-So lets observe a typical example of recursive computation.
+So let's observe a typical example of a recursive problem computation, step by step.

 Recursion Example: Fibonacci

+A fibonacci of a positive number can be calculated as the sum of the two previous fibonaccis, given that fib( 0 ) = 0 and fib( 1 ) = 1.

-For debugging purposes, it might be helpful to observe the order of method calls, e.g.:
+Specially for debugging purposes, it might be helpful to observe the order of method calls, e.g.:

 fib(2)
 = fib(1) + fib(0)